digdilem/dartmoorwalking.org/content/page/howtowalk/index.md

 ## Have fun!
 Walking in nature is fantastic for both your physical and mental health.
 No two walks are ever the same and on a place like Dartmoor where there is such a rich depth of natural and industrial history, there is so much to see and learn about.

+> Ee puts wun fut in frunt of t'other, an on ee goes <cite>-- How to walk on Dartmoor </cite>